2023 Best Value Computer Science Master's Degree Schools in the New England Region

 Full Computer Science at Fitchburg State University Report

-Brown did well in our overall quality rankings, too.
-It placed #3 on our Best Computer Science Master’s Degree Schools in the New England Region list.
+Brown not only placed well in our value ranking, but it is also #3 on our Best Computer Science Master’s Degree Schools in the New England Region list.

 The average tuition and fees for an out-of-state graduate students at MIT are $58,967 a year.

-MIT also took the #1 spot in our Best Computer Science Master’s Degree Schools in the New England Region rankings.
+MIT not only placed well in our value ranking, but it is also #1 on our Best Computer Science Master’s Degree Schools in the New England Region list.

 Harvard graduate students pay an average of $52,170 in tuition and fees each year.